 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 As a novice pet owner, you may be learning new things right along with your dog.
 You may just assume that dogs know how to interact with people other than you or your family.
-You may think dogs instinctively know how to play games like fetch or how to sit on command.
+You may think dogs instinctively know how to play games like fetch or how to sit on command and other basic obedience cues.

 It has been said that dogs are much like children—we have to teach them how to act and what is considered socially acceptable as well as what isn’t acceptable behavior.
-We have to train them regarding potty training, learning how to happily stay in his dog crate, and we have to teach them how to interact with the world around them.
+I consider potty training, learning how to happily stay in his dog crate, and teaching them how to interact with the world around them as basic things my dogs should learn.
 This is what we consider to be “socialization”, a major part of dog training.

 What is Socialization?